 - Sapient - Text by Stephen Inniss

 As an adjective, having the characteristics of sapience.
-As a noun, particularly as a collective noun, often used as a synonym for "sophont".
+As a noun, particularly in the plural, often used as a synonym for "sophont".

 - Scale Anxiety - Text by M. Alan Kazlev